neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 4 - Loading a CSV/README.md

 ![](images/13-owns.png)

 You've done it!
 We've loaded our data set up.
 We'll explore it in the next lab.
-But, feel free to poke around in the Neo4j Workspace a bit as well.
+But, feel free to poke around in the Neo4j Browser a bit as well.